 “We’re getting together with Scott to let him know when to come over on Saturday,” Jason replied.

 “Do I know Scott?”

-“Not counting you two, maybe five or six.”
+“Not counting you two, maybe a half-dozen or a dozen.”

 “Any of them named Scott?”